MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/cloud-models-monitor-overview.md

 - **Modernizing IT operations**: Does your monitoring strategy include modernizing IT operations and move to our cloud monitoring services and solutions?
 - **Critical systems**: Do you have air-gapped or physically isolated systems?
 Do you have systems hosted in a private cloud, or on physical hardware that needs to be monitored?

-The strategies discussed in this document delivers a complete, service-oriented monitoring perspective, and it includes support for monitoring these things:
+The strategies discussed in this document deliver a complete, service-oriented monitoring perspective, and it includes support for monitoring these things:

 - **Infrastructure**: Compute, storage, and server workloads.
 - **Applications**: End-user, exceptions, and clients.